qinyuncao/cs326-final-teammu/docs/milestone2.md

 The fifth endpoint will be used to get the detailed review data of a selected residential hall.
 This data included the ratings, reviews, tags, and total score.

 ### **Client Interface**:
+In this image, a user is logging in to the site.
+The inputted data is being confirmed with the backend server and ultimately, signing the user in.
 ![Log In Being Made](https://github.com/qinyuncao/cs326-final-teammu/blob/main/images/login.png?raw=true)

+In this image, a user is signing up.
+The inputted data is being posted to the server so that if the user logs in, they will be able to do so.
 ![Sign Up Being Made](https://github.com/qinyuncao/cs326-final-teammu/blob/main/images/signup.png?raw=true)

+In this image, a user is inputting inaccurate information, so they are unable to sign in.
+This is checked with the server.
 ![Sign Up Failing](https://github.com/qinyuncao/cs326-final-teammu/blob/main/images/signup_failed.png?raw=true)

+In this image, a user is making a review.
+This review information is posted to the server so that it can be accessed when the ranking and review page are navigated to.
 ![Review Being Made](https://github.com/qinyuncao/cs326-final-teammu/blob/main/images/writeareview.png?raw=true)

 ### **Heroku Application**: